-In this blog, NAPA physical therapist Cait Parr shares information on traumatic brain injuries (TBI) and outlines TBI therapy options including intensive rehabilitation, physiotherapy, occupational therapy, and speech therapy.
+In this blog, NAPA paediatric physiotherapist Cait Parr shares information on traumatic brain injuries (TBI) and outlines TBI therapy options including intensive rehabilitation, physiotherapy, occupational therapy, and speech therapy.

 Traumatic Brain Injury (TBI) is the result of trauma to any part of the brain.
 TBI is one of the leading causes of acquired disability and death in infants and children.
 It is the most frequent form of brain injury and may affect ambulation, cognition, communication, swallowing, and performance of daily skills.
-1.7 million TBIs occur annually, with higher frequency in males than females and those ages 15-19 to 25 at higher risk.
-80% of TBIs are classified as mild or moderate.
+Roughly 1.7 million TBIs occur annually and approximately 80% of TBIs are classified as mild or moderate.
 According to the Centers for Disease Control and Prevention, the two age groups at greatest risk for brain injury are age 0-4 and 15-19.

 The most common causes of TBIs include falls, motor vehicle accidents (MVAs), assault, and indirectly, alcohol use.
 Falls and MVAs are classified as unintentional causes, whereas abuse in infants and young children and assaults in adolescents are unfortunate inflicted causes of TBI.
 Surprisingly, in the case of MVAs, traveling at a speed of only 15mph is enough to cause a TBI.